JeanYSu/cscie15P3/readme.md

 ## Details for teaching team
 No login required.

-A Random class was created to support random user creation with object storage in array collection.
-The class source code was stored at app/Http/Library folder (Library folder is a new folder added by author to store src of new classes added outside Laravel framework).
+A RandomUser class was created to support random user creation so that all user data can be stored in an array with user objects.
+The class source code is located at app/Http/Library folder (Library folder is a new folder added in the project in order to store source code of new classes added outside Laravel framework).

-welcome.blade.php file created by Laravel framework was moved to views/home folder to better organize views corresponding to controller action.
+The welcome.blade.php file created by Laravel framework was moved to views/home folder to better organize views corresponding to controller action.

 The source code of the project can be found at my github repository: <https://github.com/JeanYSu/cscie15P3>